Where to Find the Best Ice Cream and Gelato in Brisbane

 In fact, the highly regarded Baroona Road gelato cafe serves up a constant rotation of out-of-the-box options, so you'll find something different on each visit.
 The scoops here are silky and delicious and, as for the place itself, it has a charming ice cream parlour vibe.

 Nab a cone of peanut butter and chocolate or a cup toasted marshmallow — or opt for a tasting bowl of four small scoops if you just can't decide on one flavour.
 Some flavours stick around, others rotate, and take-home packs are also on offer.
-(That last one is an ace option if you've had too much at dinner but still want to feast on a frosty treat later on).
+It doesn't purely specialise in the frozen stuff, but it is still home to some of the best ice cream and gelato in Brisbane.

 When West Village revamped its chosen patch of West End, it took over a site of significance.
 From 1928–1996, the Boundary Street spot was home to the Peters Ice Cream Factory, which churned out frosty dairy desserts for seven decades.
 That's why, to mark the precinct's past, West Village hosts an annual ice cream festival — and it's also now home to Anita Gelato.